Lecrapouille/gdcef/doc/detailsdesign.md

 # Details Design: How is gdCEF compiled?

 This document explains how the `gdCEF` module is organized and compiled.
-The detailed design of the internal workings is described in another [document](addons/gdcef/doc/detailsdesign.md) (currently unfinished).
 For implementation details, you will need to dive directly into the CEF source code, which contains extensive comments that may be challenging to understand at first.

 *Note:* This document was initially written for a parent project using gdCEF and Godot 3.
 Some legacy parts may remain that have not been fully updated.